-Sheriffs are expected to adopt a proactive role in the management of cases to secure the efficient disposal of business in the courts both generally and in relation to the case which has called before them.
+Sheriffs are expected to adopt a proactive role in the management of cases to secure the efficient disposal of business in the courts both generally and in relation to the case which has called before him or her.

 Appeals against a sheriff's decision are heard by the Sheriff Appeal Court.